KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

    to debug build system auto-detection problems, or when developing tests for specific build systems.

+- `project-info` - the full project information, including its path, branch, repository, build options, and dependencies.

 - Any option name that is valid for modules in the [configuration file](../configuration/conf-options-table).